marcodelmastro/ESIPAP-2019/README.md

 ## Slides

-The slides for the lectures will appear in [this directory](Slides) as soon as the course proceeds.
+The slides of the lectures will appear in [this directory](Slides) as the course proceeds.

 ## Homework